 Run lists based on features under test

 Enterprise projects are implemented at multiple locations, which means it could be possible that features are developed and tested by independent teams.
 These teams might therefore need to produce a feature-based test status.
-With LEAPWORK, users can create a feature-based run list to achieve feature-based testing and reporting.
+With Leapwork, users can create a feature-based run list to achieve feature-based testing and reporting.
 The image below shows an example of a feature-focused execution/run list:

 Run lists based on test type

-During application development, you can perform various types of functional testing e.g. smoke, regression, and end-to-end testing.
+During application development, we can perform various types of functional testing e.g. smoke, regression, and end-to-end testing.
 It is good to have these types of tests converted into run lists for easy understanding, and to ensure all teams can have access.
 This also helps to produce good test reports based on the test run type.
 The figure below shows an example of a test type execution/ run list: